- How to Write a French Resume (With Template)

 - link to a professional profile or LinkedIn page (consider adding your profile in another language)

-For a US mobile number:
+For a US cellphone number:

-For a French mobile number:
+For a French cellphone number:

 3. Add a resume introduction (‘profil‘)

-- your qualifications and skills
+- qualifications and skills

 4. Describe your work experience (‘expérience professionnelle‘)

-Numbers are a language everyone understands, so add hard numbers to your bulleted work experience section to clearly demonstrate the value you can bring to the company you’re applying to, like so:
+Additionally, add hard numbers to your bulleted work experience section to clearly demonstrate your capabilities:

 - Conception et implantation d’un business plan qui a permis une baisse de 5% des poids morts de l’inventaire, ainsi que le développement de la base client